Health And Nature life

 0

 Lilac is a widespread ornamental shrub in our gardens.
-It smells wonderful and its purple or white flowers will delight every eye.
+It smells wonderful, and its purple or white flowers will delight every eye.
 And the bees that are happily buzzing in it?
 They harmonize the tones of summer into the typical and familiar form that many of us still have associated with childhood.
 But the plant is not just beautiful.
-It is also medicinal, used in cosmetics, and will surprise you and its use in the kitchen.
+It is also medicinal, used in cosmetics, and will surprise you and its use in the kitchen, like a lilac syrup.

-• Internal use through tea, tincture, syrup, oil, etc .:
+4.1 Internal use through tea, tincture, lilac syrup, oil, etc .:

 Health benefits of lilacs